European shares fall after BOJ surprise, led by BBVA, Airbus

 * BBVA, Airbus lower after disappointing results

-BBVA was the worst-performing stock in Europe, dropping 8.5 percent after it missed estimates with a 54-percent fall in first quarter net profit.
+BBVA was the worst-performing stock in Europe, dropping 7.6 percent after Spain’s second-biggest lender missed estimates with a 54-percent fall in first quarter net profit.

 “European markets are lower today first of all (because) there are probably more earnings disappointments than beats and beats are based on dramatically lowered expectations,” Will Hamlyn, investment analyst at Manulife Asset Management, said.